List of The Hunger Games characters: Caesar Flickerman

 Caesar Flickerman is the Master of Ceremonies and commentator for the Hunger Games, along with Claudius Templesmith.
-He has served as the master of ceremonies since the 50th Hunger Games, but his unchanged appearance leads Katniss to speculate that he had received extensive surgeries to retain his youth.
-He also interviews each tribute on live television the night before the Games begin and is known to have an innate ability to relax a tribute's fears to have a casual discussion with him or her.
-He is also known for wearing a different color of hair and suit for each Hunger Game, including a frightening blood-red color of hair used in the 73rd Hunger Games.
-In the movies, he is also known for flashing a huge smile.
-He also interviews Peeta after the events of the 75th Hunger Games in Mockingjay.
-It is implied that he is the son or grandson of the first Hunger Games commentator, Lucky Flickerman.
+He has served as the master of ceremonies since the 50th Hunger Games, but his unchanged appearance leads Katniss to speculate that he had received extensive surgeries to look and be as young as possible.
+Caesar interviews each Tribute on live television the night before the Games begin and is renowned for his innate ability to create relaxed, insightful conversations, making each Tribute stand out to the audience and potential sponsors.
+Flamboyantly outgoing and stylish, Caesar is also known for wearing a different color of hair and suit for each Hunger Games, though not all his selections have gone over well, such as a frightening blood-red hair dye that he used at the 73rd Hunger Games (and did not use again).
+In the films, he is also known for flashing a huge smile and distinctive laugh.
+He interviews Peeta after the events of the 75th Hunger Games in Mockingjay and makes no further televised appearances after Peeta's rescue by rebel commandos, his fate unspecified.
+It is implied that he is a descendant of the first Hunger Games commentator, Lucky Flickerman.

 Snow

 Tigris Snow is a former Hunger Games stylist who later works in a small shop specializing in fur-trimmed underwear in the Capitol.
 Her face has been altered into a "semi-feline mask" through many surgical operations.
-It is implied these alterations, too strange for even people in The Capitol, caused her to be shunned and banned as a stylist for the Games; this resulted in Tigris's becoming embittered towards The Capitol.
+It is implied these alterations, too strange for even people in The Capitol, caused her to be shunned and banned as a stylist for the Games; this resulted in Tigris's becoming embittered towards the Capitol.
 She aids Katniss's squad on their final mission by hiding them in her shop and disguising them.
 When Katniss offers Tigris food, she says: "I eat next to nothing, and then, only raw meat".
 After that, Katniss says that Tigris is too into her character.

-In The Ballad of Songbirds and Snakes, she is revealed as Coriolanus Snow's cousin, three years his senior.
-She cooks for him and their grandmother as she is the only member.
+In The Ballad of Songbirds and Snakes, she is revealed as Coriolanus Snow's cousin (raised as his sister), and is three years his senior.
+She cooks for him and their grandmother as the rest of their family are dead.
 In this book, she is training to be a fashion designer, and she and Coriolanus are shown to care deeply for each other.